Topological representations of motion groups and mapping class groups -- a unified functorial construction: Categories of decorated manifolds and their embeddings

 so we may take the directed colimit of the maps $\Psi_{\epsilon,t}$ to obtain

-where we have used the identification \eqref{eq:colimit-diff} for the domain.
-Since each $\Psi_{\epsilon,t}$ is a quotient map, it follows from general facts about colimits in the category of topological spaces that \raisebox{0pt}[0pt][0pt]{$\underset{\epsilon,t\to 0}{\mathrm{colim}}(\Psi_{\epsilon,t})$} is also a quotient map.
+where we have used the identification \eqref{eq:diff-colimit-identification} in the domain.
+Since each $\Psi_{\epsilon,t}$ is a quotient map, using the characterisation of quotient maps as coequalisers and the fact that colimits commute, we deduce that \raisebox{0pt}[0pt][0pt]{$\underset{\epsilon,t\to 0}{\colim}(\Psi_{\epsilon,t})$} is also a quotient map.
 The map